Phallus: Switzerland

-In Switzerland, the heraldic bears in a coat of arms had to be painted with bright red penises, otherwise they would have been mocked as being she-bears.
+In Switzerland, the heraldic bears in a coat of arms had to be painted with bright red penises, otherwise, they would have been mocked as being she-bears.
 In 1579, a calendar printed in St. Gallen omitted the genitals from the heraldic bear of Appenzell, nearly leading to war between the two cantons.

 The Americas

 Figures of Kokopelli and Itzamna (as the Mayan tonsured maize god) in Pre-Columbian America often include phallic content.
-Additionally, over forty large monolithic sculptures (Xkeptunich) have been documented from Terminal Classic Maya sites with the majority of examples occurring in the Puuc region of Yucatán (Amrhein 2001).
-Uxmal has the largest collection with eleven sculptures now housed under a protective roof on site.
+Additionally, over forty large monolithic sculptures (Xkeptunich) have been documented from Terminal Classic Maya sites, with most examples occurring in the Puuc region of Yucatán (Amrhein 2001).
+Uxmal has the largest collection, with eleven sculptures now housed under a protective roof.
 The largest sculpture was recorded at Almuchil measuring more than 320 cm high with a diameter at the base of the shaft measuring 44 cm.

 Alternative sects

 St. Priapus Church (French: Église S. Priape) is a North American new religion that centres on the worship of the phallus.
 Founded in the 1980s in Montreal, Quebec, by D. F. Cassidy, it has a following mainly among homosexual men in Canada and the United States.
-Semen is also treated with reverence and its consumption is an act of worship.
+Semen is also treated with reverence, and its consumption is an act of worship.
 Semen is esteemed as sacred because of its divine life-giving power.